 Hull Independent Cinema

-Hull Independent Cinema have built a strong independent cinema audience over the last 4 years, through their cross promotion with their brands WeWatchFilms and Cult Cinema Sunday, they have a collective 14,000 social media fans and followers, an email list of 1,151 and they attract over 6,000 website page views a month.
+Hull Independent Cinema have built a strong independent cinema audience over the last 4 years, through cross promotion with their brands WeWatchFilms and Cult Cinema Sunday, they have a collective 14,000 social media fans and followers, an email list of 1,151 and they attract over 6,000 website page views a month.

 Hull Independent cinema currently distribute 5,000 brochures seasonally which co-insides with the seasons of City of Culture Hull 2017 four seasons.
 Over the year of 2017, Hull Independent Cinema’s marketing assistant will work to increase the social media followers, increase print distributed across the city and deliver offline advertising campaigns.